apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 We have also made a selected number of EIPs have _special use_ of variables.
-The idea is to make it easier to collect various sets of data from external systems using Camel components and commonly used EIPs, without any ceremony to prepare message body and headers, and cleanup afterward (i.e. removing HTTP headers).
+The idea is to make it easier to collect various sets of data from external systems using Camel components and commonly used EIPs, without any ceremony to prepare message body and headers, and cleanup afterward (i.e., removing HTTP headers).

 And you can find a small example here using variables with EIPs: